hyperledger/iroha-2-docs/src/guide/rust.md

 iroha_crypto = { version = "=2.0.0-pre-rc.4", path = "~/Git/iroha/crypto" }
 ```

 The added benefit of using a local copy, is that you have access to the minimal BFT network in the form of `docker-compose.yml`, and you can experiment.
-The drawbacks are mitigated by the fact that rust links statically by default, so we recommend you experiment with the local set up first.
+The drawbacks are mitigated by the fact that Rust links statically by default, so we recommend you experiment with the local set up first.

 ::: info